Sketchbooks Provide Fascinating Insights into 19th Century Naturalism

 Digitisation Providing Access

 NZMS digitised the sketchbooks to a high resolution of 600ppi so that even the smallest drawings could be enlarged and examined.
-The pages were captured as single page spreads to ensure the delicate albums would not need to be opened flat for capture, and that any details close to the spine were not lost.
+The pages were captured as single-page spreads to ensure the delicate albums would not need to be opened flat for capture, and that any details close to the spine were not lost.
 The images were delivered both as single pages and as multiple cropped versions of items on each page.
 This meant the images could be viewed by themselves but also in the context of the other items Buchanan had grouped them with on a page.

-Preservation was the main reason for digitising the sketchbooks: it ensures there is a digital “back-up” in case the originals are damaged through unforeseen circumstances, and it also means the physical items can be stored away and rarely handled while still allowing public access to the information they hold.
+Preservation was the main reason for digitising the sketchbooks: it ensures there is a digital “backup” in case the originals are damaged through unforeseen circumstances, and it also means the physical items can be stored away and rarely handled while still allowing public access to the information they hold.

 The contents of these albums are sought after by researchers for a variety of reasons, and Toitū will make the digitised images available to those who enquire.